-WASHINGTON, DC, February 20, 2020 — Washington, DC, February 20, 2020–The U.S. Representative Office of the National Council of Resistance of Iran (NCRI-US) held a press briefing in its Washington office on the Iranian regime’s upcoming parliamentary elections.
+WASHINGTON, DC, February 20, 2020 — Washington, DC, February 20, 2020–The U.S. Representative Office of the National Council of Resistance of Iran (NCRI-US) held a press briefing in its Washington office on the Iran regime’s upcoming sham parliamentary elections.

 Soona Samsami, the U.S. representative of the NCRI, told reporters that the elections this year are very different than previous elections.
 “The 2020 Parliamentary elections are taking place after three major uprisings in Iran in January 2018, November 2019, and January 2020, which shook the regime to its foundations,” Samsami said.
 “The population has risen against the rampant corruption, economic mismanagement, and lack of freedoms.”